axnut123/Gyro-Nspire-gaming-engine/README.md

 You must have the ti_system library and ti_draw library installed, or the program will not run.

 Additional instructions are provided on the first page of the .tns file.
 Please read them yourself.
+others:
+Do not modify source code on any other editor except the calculator.To modify source code,do it on your calculator.